automl/RoBO/docs/source/tutorials.rst

     		y = np.sin(3 * x[0]) * 4 * (x[0] - 1) * (x[0] + 2)
     		return y

 Before we run Bayesian optimization we first have to define the lower and upper bound of our input search space.
-In this case our search space contains only one dimension, but Bayesian optimization is not restricted to that and normally works find up to 10 (continuous) dimensions.
+In this case our search space contains only one dimension, but Bayesian optimization is not restricted to that and normally works fine up to 10 (continuous) dimensions.

     .. code-block:: python